dsvua/experimentor/README.md

 1. **Experiment Not Creating Pods**
    - Check if the source workload exists and is in the correct namespace
    - Verify the override spec is valid YAML
-   - Check controller logs: `kubectl logs -n experiment-system deployment/experiment-controller`
+   - Check controller logs: `kubectl logs -n experimentor-system deployment/experiment-controller`

 2. **Experiment Pods Not Receiving Traffic**
    - Ensure experiment pods have the same labels as source pods for service selection